QuentinRa/blog.quentinra.dev/maths/optimization/co/polygon.md

 ## Translation

-If you don't want to test all the points, simply trace your function then translate your function, the last point touching it is the point you are looking for.
+If you don't want to test all the points, trace your function then translate it, the last point touching it is the point you are looking for.